Views and Trees FAQ

 The most effective strategy is not a legal one.
 Plain neighborly charm and an open discussion about your concerns generally work best.
 Neighbors may be willing to plant different types of trees that may not block your view or will agree to trim the trees to keep them at a height that is less disruptive of your view.

-If the tree is too close to power lines or streets, there are laws that require the tree pruning or removal, although tree removal is fairly rare.
+If the tree is too close to power lines or streets, there are laws and utility easements that require the tree pruning or removal, tree removal is fairly rare.

 Private Nuisance Laws

 Zoning laws that limit the height or placement of structures, fences, or other features on a homeowner's property may be of some help as well, though most zoning laws cover structures and not trees.

 Being part of a homeowners' association (HOA) is helpful in a dispute over trees and views.
 The HOA generally requires homeowners of the subdivision to sign a contract before the purchase of a home that details rules by which all owners must abide.
 This contract (called a Covenants, Conditions, and Restrictions, or CCR) is a legally binding document.
 Thus, you can sue if a homeowner violates the CCR.

 HOAs may place pressure on owners to abide by the CCR.
 But if there is a neighbor dispute which arises from grey areas of the contract, the HOA is not obligated to sue.
 This is also true of neighbor disagreements stemming from conflict over the interpretation of the agreement that requires court action, the HOA is not obligated to sue.

 Before purchasing a property, you should:

-- Investigate whether the city has view ordinances, as well as their relative strength;
+- Investigate whether the city has obstruction of view ordinances, as well as their relative strength;

 - Check whether the property has the right to unobstructed views over the neighboring property (known as a view easement); and

 - If applicable, see what rules concerning views are contained in the homeowners' association's CCR.

 If you already expect a problem with a view, discuss it with the neighbor (tree owner) before you purchase the land to see their willingness to trimming or even removing the tree.